Daniel L. Fapp - Actor Profile

 Daniel L. Fapp, A.S.C.
 (April 21, 1904 – July 19, 1986) was an American cinematographer, best known as director of photography for West Side Story (1961), for which he won an Academy Award for Best Cinematography, and The Great Escape (1963).
 He also was nominated for Academy Awards for his cinematography for Desire Under the Elms (1958), The Five Pennies (1959), One, Two, Three (1961), The Unsinkable Molly Brown (1964), Ice Station Zebra (1968) and Marooned (1969).
 From Wikipedia, the free encyclopedia.

-Analyzing the cinematic journey of Daniel L. Fapp reveals a career defined by diverse artistic exploration.
-With a total of 1 major appearances, the actor has established a significant footprint in global cinema.
+The filmography of Daniel L. Fapp reflects a career marked by diverse experimentation.
+Across 1 major appearances, the actor has built a reputation through performances in multiple genres and storytelling styles.

 Best Daniel L. Fapp Movies Ranked